FuncoSlam/DnD/Sessions/Session 6.md

 ---

-The remaining party continue through the cave
+The remaining party continue through the cave.